bhaveshneekhra/Feature_Selection_HD/README.md

 # HD_Feature_Selection

-This repository contains code and configuration to reproduce the experiments and results presented in the paper on feature selection using high-dimensional lung cancer gene expression datasets.
+This repository contains code and configuration to reproduce the experiments and results presented in the paper on feature selection using high-dimensional datasets.

 ---